aitorbernis/PUBLIC-CHESS/README.txt

             - This function called checkMaterial() (which lives inside insufMaterial.js) scans if the remaining pieces on the board are enough for playing

                 - We create 3 arrays (king, bishop and knight array).
 We will push in every king, bishop or knight we encounter while scanning the nameMatrix
                 - While we map the nameMatrix, if we find a king, bishop or knight we push it into it's correspondent array.
-If we encounter another piece, we create a counter that is increased by 1 for each piece.
+If we encounter another piece, we create a counter that is increased by 1 for each piece that is not a King, Bishop or Knight.
                 - Then come the conditions:

                     - If the only remaining pieces are those in the arrays, we check if we have the draw conditions: